metabrainz/picard-docs/en/_sources/faq/faq_file_formats.rst.txt

 **Which tags can Picard write to my files?**

+   .. only: html

+      See the :doc:`../variables/variables` section for information on which MusicBrainz fields that Picard writes to tags.
+The :doc:`Picard Tag Mapping
+      <../technical/tag_mapping>` section contains more technical information on how these are further mapped into each tag format.

+   .. only: latex

-   See the :doc:`../variables/variables` section for information on which MusicBrainz fields that Picard writes to tags. `Picard Tag Mapping
+      See the :doc:`../variables/variables` section for information on which MusicBrainz fields that Picard writes to tags.
+The :doc:`Picard Tag Mapping
-   <https://picard.musicbrainz.org/docs/mappings/>`_ contains more technical information on how these are further mapped into each tag format.
+      <../technical/tag_mapping_pdf>` section contains more technical information on how these are further mapped into each tag format.

 .. index::
    single: tags; editing